 This is another area where the act of reconciliation can be challenging.
 Not all vendors issue statements on the same schedule.
 It may be necessary to use parts of different statements from different vendors for the time period being reconciled.

 Any services rendered by the vendor will always have an invoice.
-Compare the invoices in the vendor statement to the company ledger to see if they have been paid.
+Compare the invoices in the vendor statement to the company ledger and the accounts payable ledger to see if they have been paid.

 If there is a line item that remains unpaid, contact the department who ordered the item or the service to ensure they have indeed received what they ordered.